 - Encourage community donations

-Our board and ownership is committed to supporting the Review and enabling it to continue its important role in our community.
+Our board and ownership is committed to supporting the Review and the Tribune and enabling them to continue their important role in our community.
 To be successful, we need broad support from the community, with your subscriptions, advertising, ideas, energy and enthusiasm.